-Prenatals aren’t just for pregnant women—they can be a great addition to many women’s daily supplement regimens.
-Dr. Tieraona Low Dog, member of Pharmaca’s Integrative Health Advisory Board, recommends them for all women of child-bearing age, since the nutrients in prenatals are vital during the time even before you get pregnant.
-(Learn more about Dr. Low Dog’s recommendations for nutrition during pregnancy.)
+Prenatal vitamins aren’t just for women who are pregnant – they have a great many benefits when included in any women’s daily supplement regimen.
+Experts recommend them for most women of child-bearing age since the nutrients in prenatal vitamins are vital during the time before and after you get pregnant.

 Prenatals are generally high in iron, folic acid, and sometimes the biotin that is included in hair and nail formula vitamins.
 Because of these added benefits, some women elect to take prenatal vitamins even when they aren’t pregnant.
-Here are a few reasons why you might want to consider prenatals.
+They can improve the symptoms of anemia, make your hair grow faster and stronger, and help support your body while you’re breastfeeding to ensure that you and your baby are getting the nutrients you need.

 You're trying to get pregnant

-One of the main nutrients in prenatal vitamins is folic acid, which many women don’t get enough of in their diets.
-And folic acid deficiency has been linked to birth defects in some infants.
-Prenatal vitamins also commonly include the omega-3 fatty acid docoshexaenoic acid (DHA), which can help with brain development and vision.
-While fish is also a good source of omega-3 fatty acid, there is concern regarding fish consumption and mercury toxicity while pregnant, meaning pregnant women must rely on supplementation.
+One of the main nutrients in prenatal vitamins is folic acid, which many women don’t get enough naturally, even if they’re eating a healthy diet.
+Unfortunately, folic acid deficiency has been linked to birth defects and potentially low birth weights in some infants, so making sure mom is getting enough is very important.
+Prenatal vitamins also commonly include the omega-3 fatty acid, docosahexaenoic acid (DHA), which can help with brain development and vision.
+While fish is also a good source of omega-3 fatty acid, there is concern regarding fish consumption and mercury toxicity while pregnant, meaning pregnant women must rely on supplementation to reduce the risk to themselves and their baby/babies.

 You're vegetarian or have other dietary restrictions